 Capitalizing on these advances in our knowledge of fundamental human biology will require an increase in translational research in the years to come.
 Improving human health outcomes, community involvement and advocacy leadership will be crucial for translational research to succeed.
 We need an army of volunteers to make these advances a reality in our lifetime.
 Please join the SWF when the call to action is sent to you...one person truly can make a difference!

 We need your help in taking a critical step toward learning more about our children and adults hopefully identifying effective treatments to help them experience life to the fullest.
-The online Sturge-Weber International Patient Registry has recently been launched to any individuals diagnosed with Sturge-Weber syndrome (SWS) or who have a port wine birthmark in the forehead and/or eye region.
+The online Sturge-Weber International Patient Registry has recently been launched for any individuals diagnosed with Sturge-Weber syndrome (SWS) or who have a port wine birthmark on the forehead and/or eye region.

 Establishing the Registry addresses two critical needs.
 First, scientists studying SWS need accurate, first-hand information to understand how SWS affects people.
 Second, scientists will be able to find out if there are any SWS patients who might be a good match for their research studies.
 In either case, scientists will not be able to receive any identifying information about you or your child unless you give explicit consent for your child's identity to be released to a researcher.